-DAPP will have one overall strategic objective and two strategic programme objectives.
-DAPP's overall strategic objective is:
+DAPP will have one overall objective and two strategic programme objectives.
+The following section unfolds these objectives and describes the main pathways that DAPP will pursue towards achieving the strategic objectives.

+The overall DAPP strategic objective

-Youth have better opportunities for employment and civic/human rights engagement - thus more likely to create a future in their own countries and less likely to migrate
+Youth have better opportunities for employment and civic/human rights engagement - thus more likely create a future in their own countries and less likely to migrate